-IS YOUR HEALTH AND WELLNESS INCENTIVE PROGRAM COMPLIANT?
+IS YOUR HEALTH INCENTIVE PROGRAM COMPLIANT?

 A health and wellness incentive program can significantly contribute to a healthier and more productive workplace.
 When designing a quality health and wellness incentive program, and thinking about utilizing rewards and incentives as part of your program, it is essential to ensure that your program is compliant with all legal requirements applicable to your particular type of health and wellness incentive program.